hello-pangea/dnd/docs/guides/setup-problem-detection-and-error-recovery.md

 ## Setup problem detection

-For detectable setup problems `react-beautiful-dnd` will log some information `console` for development builds (`process.env.NODE_ENV !== 'production'`).
+For detectable setup problems `react-forked-dnd` will log some information `console` for development builds (`process.env.NODE_ENV !== 'production'`).
 These logs are stripped from productions builds to save kbs and to keep the `console` clean.
 Keep in mind, that any setup errors that are logged will cause things to **break** in fun and interesting ways - so it is worth ensuring that there are none.

 ![dev only warnings](https://user-images.githubusercontent.com/2182637/46385261-98a8eb00-c6fe-11e8-9b46-0699bf3e6043.png)